 Thinkific Pros and Cons

-- Excellent Marketing Tools: You can market your Thinkific course with coupons, landing pages, and other options through the dashboard.
-Marketing is something that every online business needs to be doing, so the fact that they’re able to do some of it for you is pretty fantastic.
+You can market your Thinkific course with coupons, landing pages, and other options through the dashboard.
+Marketing features are something that every online business needs, so the fact that they’re able to do some of it for you is pretty fantastic.
 There is an affiliate program also that helps drive traffic.

 Kajabi Pros and Cons

-- Tons of Tools: You want as many options as possible (without being overwhelmed) so that you can make a custom site, and a custom experience.
+You want as many options as possible (without being overwhelmed) so that you can make a custom site and a custom experience.
 With Kajabi, you get enough tools to integrate into your platform and make a truly unique experience for your students.
 This is one of the best things about this course platform.

-- Marketing Tools: Marketing is the name of the game with anything you try to sell online, and thankfully, Kajabi integrated some tools here to be able to market your courses effectively.
+Marketing is the name of the game with anything you try to sell online, and thankfully, Kajabi integrated some tools here to be able to market your courses effectively.
 It may not be as in-depth as Thinkific, but it’s powerful enough to get the job done and then some.
 One can easily sell online courses on Kajabi.
 There is an affiliate program also that helps drive traffic.

-- No Completion Certificates: Unless you integrate with Accredible, a third-party certificate supplier, your students do not get anything at the end of the course.
+Unless you integrate with Accredible, a third-party course completion certificate supplier, your students do not get anything at the end of the course.
 No gold at the end of the rainbow, so to speak.
-While these certificates may mean nothing for accreditation to college or job performance, you don’t want to offer an anti-climactic experience, either.
+While these completion certificates may mean nothing for accreditation to college or job performance, you don’t want to offer an anti-climactic experience, either.